About the Sustainable Forestry & African American Land Retention Network

 Complications with land ownership related to heirs’ property issues disproportionately affect African American families in the U.S. South as heirs’ property accounts for approximately 33% of land owned by African Americans.

 The impact of our work in stopping African American land loss and growing wealth has been far-reaching.
-Thousands of African American landowners across 8 U.S. States have been assisted with land conservation for future generational wealth.
+Thousands of landowners across 8 U.S. States have been assisted with land conservation for future generational wealth.

 The USDA U.S. Forest Service (Forest Service) Regional Forester’s (Region 8) Honor Award for Delivering State and Private Forestry Programs in 2019.